rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ### Future Work

-The C++ interface could be simplified by using a tool such as SWIG.
+The C++ interface could be simplified by using a tool such as [SWIG](http://www.swig.org/) :cite:`swig`.
 This integrates with CMake and automatically generates the C# declarations as well as having more advanced features such as exception handling between languages.
 Primarily, it removes redundant code and documentation.
 However, this simply shifts the development complexity, but it does make the language interface more robust to bugs.

 Of course, alternatives to Unity such as Blender or Unreal Engine do not have this interface.
 In contrast, the difficult parts with the language interface have been done and development should be easier from hereon.